Updated: May 11

 CBT is a talking therapy, which looks at current problems, rather than past traumas.
 It focuses on our ability to change, through altering how we think, feel and behave to certain situations.

 When you add hypnosis into the mix, we’re able to access a place in our minds in which we are more able to accept positive direction and suggestion, while our conscious thoughts are suspended.
+Read more about Hypno-CBT® from the UK College of Hypnosis & Hypnotherapy HERE.

 Cognitive-Behavioural Hypnotherapy - four main features: